Indecisive613/UNO-Flip/Milestone3-Documentation/AI Logic.md

 - Current player hand

-The methods in the Game model class use conditional statements to determine whether the current player is an AI player and calls the AiHelper methods
+The methods in the Game model class use conditional statements to determine whether the current player is an AI player and calls the AiHelper methods.
+The GameView interface also contains a method that allows every View class that implements GameView to display information regarding the actions of the AI player.

-AI Implementation - Methods:
+AI Player Implementation - Methods:
 There are two principle AiHelper methods that automate two important game actions:
 Select a valid card to play on the current top card Select an appropriate game colour after playing a wild card